The Flask Mega-Tutorial Part VI: Profile Page and Avatars

 Avatars

-Using Jinja2 Sub-Templates
+Using Jinja Sub-Templates

 I designed the user profile page so that it displays the posts written by the user, along with their avatars.
 Now I want the index page to also display posts with a similar layout.
 I could just copy/paste the portion of the template that deals with the rendering of a post, but that is really not ideal because later if I decide to make changes to this layout I'm going to have to remember to update both templates.